singularsyntax/postgres-timeseries/README.md

 #### Example ####

-Given the following table of `timeseries` modeling the network bandwidth usage into and out of a hyptothetical ISP (Internet Service Provider) for various types of traffic routing relationships with customers and other
+Given the following table of `timeseries` modeling the network bandwidth usage into and out of a hypothetical ISP (Internet Service Provider) for various types of traffic routing relationships with customers and other
 ISPs: